Yu Zhengsheng

-Yu Zhengsheng (/juː dʒʌŋˈʃʌŋ/; 俞正声; born 5 April 1945) is a retired Chinese politician.
-Between 2013 and 2018, he served as the Chairman of the Chinese People's Political Consultative Conference (CPPCC), a largely ceremonial political advisory body.
-Between 2012 and 2017, Yu was a member of the Politburo Standing Committee of the Chinese Communist Party.
+Yu Zhengsheng (/juː dʒʌŋˈʃʌŋ/; 俞正声; born 5 April 1945) is a retired Chinese politician who served as the Chairman of the National Committee of the Chinese People's Political Consultative Conference (CPPCC) from March 2013 to 2018.
+Between 2012 and 2017, Yu was the fourth-ranking member of the Politburo Standing Committee of the Chinese Communist Party.

-Prior to coming to prominence nationally, Yu served as the Communist Party Secretary of Hubei, and Party Secretary of Shanghai, one of China's most important regional offices.
+Prior to coming to prominence nationally, Yu served as the Party Secretary of Hubei, and Party Secretary of Shanghai, one of China's most important regional offices.
 Yu became a member of the Politburo of the Chinese Communist Party in November 2002.

-Career
+Early life and education

 Yu Zhengsheng was born in the communist revolutionary heartland of Yan'an in 1945, the son of Yu Qiwei (better known as Huang Jing), a Communist revolutionary, and Fan Jin, a frontline journalist.
 Yu's family was originally from Shaoxing, Zhejiang province.
 He graduated from Harbin Military Academy of Engineering specializing in the design of automated missiles.
 In December 1968 he was sent to work in Zhangjiakou, Hebei.
 Until the mid-1980s his career concentration was in electronic engineering.
 In 1984, he was asked by Deng Xiaoping's son Deng Pufang to take on a leading role in the Fund for Disabled Persons.

+Political career

 In 1985, Yu was sent to Shandong to become Deputy Party Secretary of Yantai in Shandong province.
 In 1987 he was named mayor of Yantai at age 42.
 In 1992, he was named party chief of Qingdao and a member of the Shandong provincial Party Standing Committee; he was known to have released his salary income, housing situation, and gifts he received on television.

 He failed to secure election to the Central Committee in 1992, subsequently being sent to become Party chief in Qingdao.
 Qingdao was approved as a sub-provincial city in 1997.
 Yu served as Deputy Minister of Construction when he was recalled back to Beijing in 1997, and a year later promoted to the Minister position.
 He remained in that position in Zhu Rongji's cabinet from 1998 to 2001.
 He became a member of the powerful Politburo of the Chinese Communist Party in November 2002, while serving as the party chief of Hubei.
 Yu was the only Hubei party chief since economic reforms began to hold a seat on the Politburo.